Linger06/Linger/src/Linger/README.md

 > 📝 *View this document in: [English](./README.md) | [中文](./README.zh-CN.md)*

-A comprehensive .NET utility library providing extensive type conversion exten# Null-safe operations object obj = GetSomeObject();
-string result = obj.ToStringOrDefault("default");

-# Type conversion with new standardized methods
-int intValue = obj.ToIntOrDefault(0);
-long longValue = obj.ToLongOrDefault(0L);
-double doubleValue = obj.ToDoubleOrDefault(0.0);
-bool boolValue = obj.ToBoolOrDefault(false);
-DateTime dateValue = obj.ToDateTimeOrDefault(DateTime.MinValue);
-Guid guidValue = obj.ToGuidOrDefault();

-# Type checking
-string stringValue = obj.ToString(); // .NET native method
-bool isNumber = stringValue.IsNumber();
-bool isInt = stringValue.IsInteger();
-bool isDouble = stringValue.IsDouble();

-# Object conversion
-var stringRepresentation = obj.ToStringOrNull();

-# Try-style numeric conversions
-if ("123".TryInt(out var parsedInt)) { /* parsedInt = 123 */ }
-if (!"abc".TryDecimal(out var decVal)) { /* failed, decVal = 0 */ }nipulation utilities, date/time helpers, file system operations, collection extensions, and various helper classes for everyday development tasks.
+A comprehensive .NET utility library providing extensive extension methods and helper classes for everyday development tasks.

 ## Overview

-Linger.Utils offer a rich collection of extension methods and helper classes that make common programming tasks simpler and more efficient.
-The library follows modern C# coding practices and supports multiple .NET framework versions.
+Linger.Utils offers a rich collection of extension methods and helper classes that make common programming tasks simpler and more efficient.
+The library follows modern C# coding practices, emphasizes **strict type safety**, and supports multiple .NET framework versions.

 ## Table of Contents